Synerise/android-sdk/README.md

 8. `.trackerMinBatchSize(int)` - sets minimum number of events in queue required to send them.
 9. `.trackerMaxBatchSize(int)` - sets maximum number of events, which may be sent in a single batch.
 10. `.trackerAutoFlushTimeout(int)` - sets time required to elapse before event's queue will attempt to be sent.
-11. `.injectorAutomatic(true)` - fetches your Walkthrough content right away.
-Note, that Walkthrough will be presented the moment it gets loaded atop of your Activity if it's id is different than previously presented.
+11. `.injectorAutomatic(boolean)` - simple flag may be provided to enable automatic mode in injector.
 See Injector section for more information.
 12. `.pushRegistrationRequired(this)` - it is important to register your customers for push messages.
 Please register for SDK callbacks when push registration is required.
-13. `.baseUrl("http://your-base-url.com/")` - you can provide your custom base URL to use your own API.
+13. `.baseUrl(String)` - you can provide your custom base URL to use your own API.
 14. `.customClientConfig(CustomClientAuthConfig)` - you can also provide your custom Client `Authorization Configuration`.
 At this moment, configuration handles `Base URL` changes.
 15. `.build()` - builds Synerise SDK with provided data.
 Please note, that `Synerise.Builder.with(..)` method is mandatory and `Synerise.Builder.build()` method can be called only once during whole application lifecycle, so it is recommended to call this method in your `Application` class.<br>